cathlinlord/lordc_SoftwareInnovation/README1.md

 for my own materials.
 At the beginning of this process, I examined all of the given files, to familiarize myself with what was included with the template and how everything was connected.
-From there, I began to edit various parts of the content to get a feel for how changes occurred, since my last experince with creating a website was slightly different.
+From there, I began to edit various parts of the content to get a feel for how changes occurred, since my last experience with creating a website was slightly different.
 Once I became comfortable with the material I began to make larger changes, as my past experiences were coming back to me.
 Throughout this process, I did face some challenges with making the template my own.
 The main issues I faced were surrounding adding visuals to various pages, such as documents or images.
-To over come these issues, I added the documents as links and............
+To over come these issues, I added the documents as links and images had to be added in an image tag.
+The format used for the template only was accepted for the home page and all other pages required an image reference tag.
+The final issue I encountered was incorporating Google Analytics to take visitors to my website.
+To allow Google Analytics to run on my website, a script had to be added to my twig file and had to include my UA number.

 My overall audience for this website is potential future employers that work mainly within the field of Geographic information systems (GIS).
 This website